elleshz/Expense-Tracker-Excel-/README.md

 - Collected daily transaction data
 - Cleaned and structured using Excel Tables
 - Analyzed using Pivot Tables
-- Visualized using charts and slicers
+- Visualized using a donut chart and slicers
 - Applied budget rules with conditional formatting

 ## Dashboard Preview